-- Replacement of flanged tanks with more reliable welded-joint tanks is - Strontium-treated water stored in flanged tanks was purified and transferred to welded-joint tanks.
+- Flanged tanks are being replaced with more reliable welded-joint tanks. - Strontium-treated water stored in flanged tanks was purified and transferred to welded-joint tanks.
 The transfer was completed in November 2018.
 Transfer of ALPS-treated water was completed in March 2019.